 RotaChrom has developed a revolutionary preparative purification instrument called Industrial Scale Centrifugal Partition Chromatography (iCPC).
-This novel cGMP compliant system does not utilize any solid stationary phase (such as silica gel) to achieve precision molecular separation and is demonstrably superior to conventional liquid chromatographic techniques in terms of yield and purity.
+This system does not utilize any solid stationary phase (such as silica gel) to achieve precision molecular separation and is demonstrably superior to conventional liquid chromatographic techniques in terms of yield and purity.
 In addition, the iCPC platform has radically reduced the costs and number of steps associated with downstream method development for an eclectic array of purification challenges.

 Within this system separation occurs between two immiscible liquid mobile and stationary phases.
 The CPC cells, attached to a large rotor, are filled with the liquid stationary phase and immobilized by the physical properties of the system.
 The mobile phase moves through the stationary phase in the form of tiny droplets.
 The large surface area of the droplets assures optimal interaction between the phases.